 The award is open to candidates over the age of 16 and entry is free.
 All entries are judged by an independent panel of acknowledged S&T professionals, led by a Past President of the IRSE.
-The award is presented at the Section’s technical seminar which is held on a biannual basis, the next taking place in November 2021.
+The award is presented at the Section’s technical seminar which is held on a biannual basis, the next is planned for 2023.

 Running since 2010, the award is a fantastic way to reward and recognise the work of the many hard-working volunteer engineers and is designed to recognise an individual or a team that has demonstrated an outstanding commitment, on a regular basis, to the practice of S&T engineering on your minor railway or in a minor railway context.

 This prestigious accolade carries with it a cheque for £250 in prize money, attendance at one of the Minor Railways Section training workshops, membership of the IRSE for one year, nominal ownership for two years of the Charles Hudson trophy and a commemorative plaque and certificate.
 The next time this will be awarded will be in 2023.

 "It gave me a great sense of achievement to know that something I'd done had been recognised by the IRSE.
 I gained a lot of knowledge and experience from others who had seen I'd won the award and this helped me develop my skills to the extent that I now have my own signal box in the back garden.